-If you have ways to cook food, you also need ways to eat it.
-Dinnerware, silverware, and glassware are all essential to any home, no matter the amount of cooking you do.
+Dinnerware, silverware, and glassware are all essential to any home, no matter how much cooking you do.

 Your first set of plates, bowls, and silverware does not have to be the absolute best or last you forever.
 There are many choices at many different prices, so choose a set that you like and that fits into your budget.

 For the glassware, a basic set of drinking glasses is a good start.
-These can hold all of your favorite... beverages, from milk to soda to beer.
-Also, think about adding a few coffee mugs to your cupboard so you can enjoy coffee, tea, or any warm beverage whenever you like.
+These can hold all of your favorite beverages from milk to soda to beer.
+Add a few coffee mugs to your cupboard so you can enjoy a warm beverage.

 06 of 08

-You can always add small appliance as you settle into your home, but there are a few that you should consider right away.
-These will make life just a little more convenient.
+You can always add small appliances as you settle into your home, but there are a few that you should consider right away to make things more convenient.

 Among the top choices are a coffee maker, a toaster, and a microwave.
 Keep in mind the amount of counter space you have available and choose models that are appropriate for how much you use them.
-If you don't need any of these, skip them.
+If you do not need any of these, skip them.

-You might also consider a blender or food processor.
-These can be very useful for... making smoothies and pureeing food.
+You might also consider a blender or food processor which can be useful for making smoothies and pureeing food.

 07 of 08